mandirashetty/LLM-Chatbot/README.md

 - Streamlit: For building an interactive web-based user interface.
 - Python: Core programming language for the chatbot logic and backend.
 - PyPDF2: For parsing PDF files and extracting text content.
-- NLTK/Spacy: Used for natural language processing and question-answering capabilities.

 ## Future Enhancements